codebydant/sfM_danPipeline/README.md

-# 3D Mapping of a individual tree with SFM-PMVS
+# 3D Mapping of individual tree with SFM-PMVS

 This is a reference implementation of a Structure-from-Motion pipeline in OpenCV, following the work of Roy Shilkrot at SfM-Toy-Library. https://github.com/royshil/SfM-Toy-Library